 ASUCLA employs both represented and non-represented employees.
 Represented employees will abide by their Union Contract when variances occur between “Associated Students UCLA: Professional Employment Policies”.

-Official policies bear ASUCLA’s Director of Business and Legal Affairs’ and Executive Director’s signature approvals, and are maintained by ASUCLA’s Human Resources Division.
+Official policies bear ASUCLA’s Director of Human Resources & Payroll’s and Executive Director’s signature approvals and are maintained by ASUCLA’s Human Resources Division.
 Employees are welcome to request copies of these policies from ASUCLA’s Human Resources Division.

 These policies do not constitute contractual commitments between ASUCLA and its employees, and management retains all other rights and prerogatives in order to manage ASUCLA so that it may attain its mission.
-The handbook does not preclude policy exceptions, based on business necessity, and approved by the Director of Business and Legal Affairs and/or Executive Director.
-Other statements, representations or promises that represent policy exceptions and made without the approval of the Director of Business and Legal Affairs and/or Executive Director may not be relied upon as contractual commitments between ASUCLA and an employee.
+The handbook does not preclude policy exceptions, based on business necessity, and approved by the Director of Human Resources & Payroll and/or Executive Director.
+Other statements, representations or promises that represent policy exceptions and made without the approval of the Director of Human Resources & Payroll and/or Executive Director may not be relied upon as contractual commitments between ASUCLA and an employee.

 ASUCLA reserves the right to amend, modify, or delete these policies at any time and they supersede all previously issued employment policies and procedures.
-Policy amendments, modifications and deletions require written approval of the Director of Business and Legal Affairs and Executive Director.
+Policy amendments, modifications and deletions require written approval of the Director of Human Resources & Payroll and Executive Director.
 Suggestions concerning changes in these policies are always welcome.